agilexrm-docs/docs/guides/common/TabContainer.md

 The most important properties for the Tab Container control are:

 -   **AllowAlign:** If activated, the container would position inline to the previous element before it.
-If set to “false”, the container will be placed on a new line inside the canvas.
+If set to *false*, the container will be placed on a new line inside the canvas.

--   **AutoHeight:** If set to true, the tab container height will set a predefined height for all tabs (set to the height of the tallest tab).
-If false, the height of the tab container will be adapted to its selected tab height, which may make the other controls following the Tab Container to move accordingly.
+-   **AutoHeight:** If set to *true*, the tab container height will set a predefined height for all tabs (set to the height of the tallest tab).
+If *false*, the height of the tab container will be adapted to its selected tab height, which may make the other controls following the Tab Container to move accordingly.